 Liposomes are non-toxic, are compatible with your blood, and won’t cause immune response.
 They have increased bioavailability, so there won’t be a lot of wasted substance in your stomach to irritate it, like taking too much regular Vitamin C can cause.
 Also, liposomes are completely biodegradable.
 When made from a healthy fat, it will degrade in the bloodstream and be absorbed as a nutrient.

 Dr. Blair uses lipids derived from non-GMO sunflowers in his lipsomal formulas.
-Additionally, his liposome manufacturing process does not use heat or pressure, which can damage or altar the lipid structure of the liposome.
+Additionally, his liposome manufacturing process does not use heat or pressure, which can damage or alter the lipid structure of the liposome.

 Liposomal Delivery That Works